minio/docs/source/security/minio-identity-management/policy-based-access-control.rst

    }

-- For the ``Statement.Action`` array, specify one or more :ref:`supported S3 actions <minio-policy-actions>`.
-MinIO deployments supports a subset of AWS S3 actions.
+- For the ``Statement.Action`` array, specify one or more :ref:`supported S3 API operations <minio-policy-actions>`.
+MinIO deployments supports a subset of AWS S3 API operations.

 - For the ``Statement.Resource`` key, you can replace the ``*`` with the specific bucket to which the policy statement should apply.